anmolwadhwaxx/ideathon-dts/README.md

 **Welcome to the Ideathon - DTS, Build with AI GitHub Repository!**

 This repository is where participants can upload their project codebases and share detailed explanations of their AI-based innovations.
-Our ideathon will focus on projects using the **Gemini API**, following themes like Finance, Data Analysis, Security, and Accessibility.
+Our ideathon will focus on projects using the **Gemini API.**

 ## Event Plan & Timeline